Hip Pain Information

 - Injury – Injury to the hip area in a fall, contact sport, or car accident can result in hip pain.

 Treatment of Hip Pain

 Accurate and effective treatment of hip pain begins with discovering the root cause of the issue.
 Treating the pain without addressing the root cause is ineffective and can delay relief.
 A number of diagnostic tests will be performed in order to understand what is causing the pain.
 Exams will include questions about your medical history and specific questions regarding your hip pain.
-Once the root of the pain is discovered, the NY Neurology Associates team has a number of treatment options available, including:
+Once the root of the pain is discovered, Cayman Neurology and Pain Management team has a number of treatment options available, including:

 - Nerve blocks

 - Spinal cord stimulation